Vyral/base-template/_posts/2019-01-10-24-secret-staging-guidelines-to-sell-your-home-quickly--for-top-dollar.md

 **18.&nbsp;**Make your kitchen look squeaky clean.
 Also, clear off the countertops, the tops of your cabinets, and the face of your refrigerator.

 **19.&nbsp;**Make your bathrooms look squeaky clean.
-Additionally, declutter your shower areas, vanity mirrors, and remove any shelving units.
+Additionally, declutter your shower areas, organize vanity mirrors, and remove any shelving units.

 **20.&nbsp;**Neutralize your home’s decorating theme.
 In other words, remove anything that will make the home non-duplicatable.

-**21.&nbsp;**Don’t over-decorate.
+**21.&nbsp;**Don’t overdecorate.
 You don’t stage a home to decorate it—you stage it to sell it.

 **22.&nbsp;**Set the mood.
 Turn on all the lights and have some soft music playing.